WoodWing/csde-components-boilerplate/docs/COMPONENTS.md

         }
     }

+    // Optional property to configure options per directive in the component "directiveOptions": {
+        "directiveKey": {
             // Optional property to configure groups for container directives
             // This allows overriding the components displayed in the component picker inside a container.
             // For example, you could design a list type component that only displays a list item component
             // inside the container.
-    "groups": {
-        "directiveKey": [
+            "groups": [
                 {
                     // Group definition, see GROUPS.md
                 }
             ]
+        }
     }
 }
 ```